Advanced Formula Editor

 To start building your formula, choose one of the following functions of how you want to transform the data: Sum(), Count(), Avg(), Min(), Max(), First(), Last().

-You can copy this formula and use it in your own Advanced editor.
-Make sure to replace "Deals" with the name of your data source, and "Value" with the name of the column you wish to sum.
+- The following example uses the Sum() function to display the value of all the deals in a data source.
+You can copy this formula and use it in your own advanced editor.
+Make sure to replace "Deals" with the name of your data source, and "Value" with the name of the column you want to sum.

-The Simple formula editor allows you to add up to three filters to each function.
-However, it can sometimes be too few, which is why the Advanced editor gives you the option to add as many filters to each function as you like.
+- The advanced editor gives you the option to add as many filters to each function as you like.
 To add a filter to a function, insert the following into your formula:

-Replace "Column_name" and "Value" with the name of the column and data you wish to filter for.
-For example, if you want to see all the deals from a data source called "Deals" that are in the stage "Waiting on contract", then the formula would look like this:
+Replace Field_name and Value with the name of the field and data you wish to filter for.
+For example, if you want to see all the deals from a data source called Deals that are in the stage "Waiting on contract," then the formula would look like this:

 Adding multiple filters